aws-samples/amazon-sagemaker-BYOD-template/Tutorial.md

 ./start.js
 ```

-- open up a new terminal (got to window->new terminal) and run the following to send test request to your server:
+- open up a new terminal (Cloud9:got to window->new terminal,JupyterLab:file->new->terminal) and run the following to send test request to your server:
 ```shell
 cd amazon-sagemaker-BYOD-template/containers/serve/
 ./test.js